 - Workbook: A collection of worksheets that stores all the data that you have entered.
 Saved together in one file, it can be viewed by multiple users on a network (this is also known as a Shared Workbook).

 - Worksheet (sheet): A workbook is made up of a collection of documents known as worksheets.
 Saved together on a single file, one spreadsheet can have multiple worksheets.

 One of the most revered elements of a spreadsheet is its ability to include graphics.
 Charts, graphs, and histograms are visual representations of the data you store, organize, or analyze.
-They are generated from specified groups of cells, and can be either embedded within the content or added separately.
+They are generated from specified groups of cells and can be either embedded within the content or added separately.
 The benefit of using graphics is that it summarizes your data and visually explains the content.
-If you were using a spreadsheet for a presentation, for example, adding a chart, graph or histogram can give your audience a better grasp on the information being presented (as opposed to just showing them row after row of ‘meaningless’ numbers).
+If you were using a spreadsheet for a presentation, for example, adding a chart, graph or histogram can give your audience a better grasp of the information being presented (as opposed to just showing them row after row of ‘meaningless’ numbers).

-Types of spreadsheets
+Types of Spreadsheets